American Express Platinum Card Review

 Overall, while I might not factor in the face value of these credits, they do help offset the annual fee in my mind.
 The Uber credits alone have proven useful while the Saks credits can be put to good use if you’re willing to put the time into searching for deals.
 In terms of the airline credit, I do wish it was a bit easier to use.
 Nevertheless, I have been able to take advantage of it so far.

 One aspect of the Platinum Card that is perhaps a bit underrated is that it entitles you to complimentary status with certain hotel chains and rental car companies.
 This includes Hilton Honors Gold Status and Marriott Bonvoy Gold Elite Status as well as status and discounts from Avis, Hertz, and National.

 Having not rented many cars in my day, I can only speak to the hotel status.
 The top dog here seems to be the Hilton Honors Gold, which gets you free breakfast at many properties along with other perks.
-Meanwhile the Marriott Bonvoy status seems to not be as powerful, although I’ve found it to be useful so far (more on that later).
-There’s also a hidden benefit in these status perks — but, again, I’ll get there.
+Meanwhile the Marriott Bonvoy status doesn’t seem to be as powerful, although I’ve found it to be useful so far (more on that later).

 I’ll admit that, when I made the decision to apply for the Amex Platinum card, I didn’t give much consideration to things like purchase protection.
 However, the more I hear about these types of programs, the more I’ve come to realize how important and valuable they can be.
 Moreover, American Express recently introduced travel delay and cancellation protections that I am now super glad to have.

-Among the many perks that appealed most to me when I was looking at applying for the American Express Platinum card was the airport lounge access it’s offered.
-Here’s a quick rundown at what’s included:
+Among the perks that appealed most to me when I was looking at applying for the American Express Platinum card was the airport lounge access it offered.
+Here’s a quick rundown of what’s included:

 - Priority Pass Select with access to 1,200+ lounges